-BCC: Roads and pavements maintenance.
+BCC: Report a pothole, damaged road or footpath.
 If you are concerned about inappropriate replacement of traditional materials, please contact a member of the CHIS committee.

 Any permanent alteration to shop fronts and signage such as interior-lit fascia boards or projecting signs has to go through the planning process and the CHIS Planning Group looks at these.

 CHIS also keeps a watchful eye over plastic banners, lamp post flags, agents boards, advertisements on vehicles etc. and works with local councillors to keep these to a minimum and within the size limit.

 For other matters concerned with streets, for example fly-tipping, dog mess, graffiti, a street that needs cleaning, choose the relevant option at BCC: Report a street issue or use the popular service FixMyStreet.